Linear and nonlinear stability of rate-and-state faults: Governing equations and linearization about steady state

 We now look to linearize the pair of non-linear evolution equations for $V$ and $\theta$ that result from the combination of (\ref{eq:t}), (\ref{eq:f}), and one of (\ref{eq:ts}).
-We will be concerned with the evolution of departures $\tilde V$ and $\tilde \theta$ from a regime of steady-state sliding under slip rate $V_o$ and state $\theta_o$
+We will be concerned with the evolution of departures $\tilde V$ and $\tilde \theta$ from a regime of steady-state sliding under slip rate $V_o$ and state $\theta_o$ \begin{linenomath*} \end{linenomath*} $V_o$ and $\theta_o$ are not necessarily uniform in space but are such that \begin{linenomath*} \end{linenomath*} The three state evolution laws hence linearize to \begin{linenomath*} \end{linenomath*} and the friction evolution equation linearizes to \begin{linenomath*} \end{linenomath*} Also requiring that $\partial\tau/\partial t=\sigma\partial f/\partial t$, implies that, to within linearization, \begin{linenomath*} \end{linenomath*} and that $V_o$ and $\partial \tau_b/\partial t$ must satisfy \begin{linenomath*} \end{linenomath*} The latter requirement follows from considering that the unperturbed regime is steady such that both state $\theta_o$ and slip rate $V_o$ do not evolve.